 If additional payment is necessary, you’ll submit that with Form 941-V, Payment Voucher.

 If you do not submit Form 941 or pay employment taxes for your business, the IRS will send you an official notification called a Notice and Demand for Payment stating its intent to put a lien on the company.
-This means a lien is imminent, and you have 10 days to pay off your tax debt or make arrangements with the IRS to pay it down.
+This means a lien is imminent, and you have 10 days to pay off your back taxes or make arrangements with the IRS to pay it down.

 You cannot sell or refinance any part of your business while the IRS has a lien against it.
-The lien on your company is also public record until you’ve paid off your debt.
+The lien on your company is also public record until you’ve paid off your back taxes.

 Don’t ignore this notification from the IRS, as a lien on your business can have serious consequences.
 It applies to all of your existing business properties and assets, as well as any acquired while the lien is active.

 A lien can also hinder your company’s credit and ability to get a business loan or refinance.
-Even if you file for bankruptcy, your debt and lien might still exist.
+Even if you file for bankruptcy, your back taxes and lien might still exist.

 If your business is incorporated or a limited liability company, the IRS lien only applies to your business property.
 This includes not only buildings, equipment, and inventory but also intellectual property such as copyrights, patents, and trademarks.
 If you’re a sole proprietor, however, the government’s lien can apply to your personal property, as well.
 Your house, vehicles, and more could be at risk as long as the lien is active.

 You might also receive a Notice and Demand for Payment letter if you’ve missed the deadline to file Form 941 or unintentionally paid less than you owe.
-Again, you must pay your full tax debt — plus fees, late penalties, and interest — within 10 days or be at risk of having a lien filed against your business.
+Again, you must pay your full back taxes — plus fees, late penalties, and interest — within 10 days or be at risk of having a lien filed against your business.

 Correspondence you might receive from the IRS if you haven’t paid your payroll taxes includes the following: